pipieter/neat-headers/README.md

 # API

-The framework exposes two new types: `ecs::entity_id` and `ecs::ecs`:
+The framework exposes two new types: `ecs::entity_id` and `ecs::engine`:
 - `ecs::entity_id` is an integer type that represents a unique id of an entity within an ECS system.
-- `ecs::ecs` is the entire ECS system.
-It is composed of three parts: the `entities` part, the `components` part, and the `systems` part. `ecs::ecs` also allows iteration over all entities with certain components.
+- `ecs::engine` is the entire ECS system.
+It is composed of three parts: the `entities` part, the `components` part, and the `systems` part. `ecs::engine` also allows iteration over all entities with certain components.

 ## Creation